jayeshk7/Intro-to-NLP/2. Language Models/Word LM/README.md

 little of my mind and in thy <br/>
 sweet semblance to be a woman<br/>

-I was a little impressed with the result, given I only trained for 15 epochs.
+Somewhat reasonable result, given I only trained for 15 epochs.
 More training should hopefully result in more coherent sonnets.